 The Sunday Paper

-Your weekly wrap-up of the latest news and interest pieces from around the web
+Your weekly wrap-up of the latest and greatest from around the web

 The fashion industry is in reform, consciously working towards processes that don’t damage the environment while still remaining efficient and desirable for consumers.
 Conservation group, WWF has initiated a project called The New Normal, which aims to use durable materials recycled from textile waste.